henryw374/henryw374.github.io.old/_posts/2020-01-05-clojure-time-libs-update.md

 # [Time Literals](https://github.com/henryw374/time-literals)

-Useful to any Clojurist working with java.time, either with or without a wrapper library. java.time entities are printed as tagged literals that can be pasted back in to the REPL, written to files, send over the wire and so on.
+Useful to any Clojurist working with java.time, either with or without a wrapper library. java.time entities are printed as tagged literals that can be pasted back in to the REPL, written to files, sent over the wire and so on.

 Examples: